What Is Polymyositis?

 You are at a higher risk of getting polymyositis if you have an autoimmune condition such as:

 It’s also more common among people with HIV or AIDS.

 Most people who have polymyositis get diagnosed between the ages of 30 and 60.
 It’s very rare in children, and it affects women more often than men.

-If you have it, you may notice you have trouble lifting your arms over your head, walking up flights of stairs, rising from a chair, or carrying things.
-In some cases, it may be hard to swallow food, but this is unusual.
+You may have trouble lifting your arms over your head, walking up flights of stairs, rising from a chair, or carrying things.
+Sometimes, it may be hard to swallow food.

 There are no simple tests to diagnose polymyositis.
 It often takes time before doctors know for sure you have it.

-- EMG (electromyography), which checks to see if the patterns of electrical impulses in the muscles are normal or not)
+- EMG (electromyography): This is used to check if the patterns of electrical impulses in your muscles are normal or not.

 Polymyositis is a chronic condition.
 That means that once you have it, it sticks around.
 But there are ways to help manage it.

 Corticosteroids.
 These are the first medicines used to treat polymyositis.
 They lower inflammation and ease pain.

 Drugs that suppress the immune system (immunosuppressants).
 These medicines help your immune system stop attacking your body's tissues.
 There are many different kinds of immunosuppressants, such as azathioprine (Imuran® and Azasan®), methotrexate (Rheumatrex® and Trexall®), and rituximab (Rituxan).